-The values of companies and partnerships in this review are based on unaudited reports for September 30, 2014, provided by the General Partners.
+The values of companies and partnerships in this review are based on unaudited reports for September 30, 2015, provided by the General Partners, unless otherwise noted.

 Because there is no readily accessible market for private markets assets (companies and partnerships), the values placed on private markets assets are calculated by General Partners using conservative and industry standard pricing procedures.
 Annually, an independent auditor reviews the pricing procedures employed by the General Partner of each partnership.